apollo79/timers/README.md

 recommended to use `Deno.refTimer()` and `Deno.unrefTimer()`, as they make the `persistent` property inconsistent_

 ## Running Tests

-To run tests, clone the repository, run the following command
+To run tests, clone the repository, and run the following command

 ```bash
 deno test